 Finlay appeared in 79 matches (all starts) scoring 43 goals as a student-athlete at Creighton University.
 The winger led the Bluejays to its first College Cup appearance since 2002 and a 21-2-1 record during his senior season and was a MAC Hermann Trophy finalist in 2011.
 Finlay received the prestigious Fred Ware Award in 2012 as Nebraska's top collegiate athlete.

 Finlay was selected 10th overall in the 2012 MLS SuperDraft by the Black & Gold.
-He was re-signed on October 24, 2014.
+He was signed to contract extensions on both October 24, 2014 and January 11, 2016.

 Finlay is the son of Brent and Julie Finlay.
 His role models are his parents.
 In his time off the field, he enjoys playing board game Settlers of Catan, cards and tennis.
 He enjoys eating Jet’s Pizza, pasta and grilled chicken with anything.
 Finlay enjoys a wide variety of movies including action movies, dramas, comedies and even a good chick flick sometimes.
 His go-to movies include the “Harry Potter” series, “Rounders” and the “Bourne” series.
 Finlay is a fan of country and pop music, and his favorite musical artists include Zac Brown Band, Kenny Chesney and Justin Timberlake.
 His favorite place he’s visited is Paris and would like to travel to London someday.
 Finlay is a fan of Manchester United and the Green Bay Packers, and his favorite soccer player is FC Bayern Munich midfielder Franck Ribery.
 His favorite soccer memory is scoring the game-winning, overtime goal against the University of South Florida, which sent his team, Creighton University, to the 2011 NCAA College Cup -- its first in nine years.